Centers and Special Projects

 CENTRAL CAL WORLD LANGUAGE PROJECT

-The CCWLP strives to provide high quality, content-rich professional learning opportunities for K-16 educators.
+The CCWLP strives to provide high quality, content-rich professional learning opportunities for K-16 world languages and dual immersion educators.

 COMMUNITY BASED LEARNING